PSA (Practice Safe Art)

-Our physical doors may be temporarily closed and our galleries may be dark; however, our commitment to contemporary art and its transformative ability to spark dialogue and offer insight, inspiration, and possibilities for progress are very much open and unwavering.
+Our commitment to contemporary art and its transformative ability to spark dialogue and offer insight, inspiration, and possibilities for progress is very much unwavering during these unprecedented times.
 Opportunities for active engagement abound: we’re calling these PSAs from the ICA.
 Though they may function a lot like Public Service Announcements (they educate and raise awareness), here PSA actually means: P(ractice) S(afe) A(rt)!

 For the foreseeable future, all of our programming will fall under our PSA program.
 These will include free programming for all of our audiences, member-specific programming, and even some physical outdoor opportunities to experience art in real life.
 Join us as we celebrate our 40th anniversary over the course of 2020, delve into conversations about the role of museums and arts organizations post Covid-19, how museums must reinvent themselves, how artistic practice is changing, how artists are coping, and much more!